 Since his arrival, TPSD has received District of Innovation honors, developed a highly-successful Middle College now in its third year with Itawamba Community College and partnered with Project Lead The Way to enhance stem and robotics in grades 3-6.
 The Middle College graduated its first cohort of students in May of 2021 with participating THS seniors earning both a high school and associate's degree.

-In 2021, Tupelo High School graduated 90 percent of its students, the highest in decades.
+In 2022, Tupelo High School graduated 90 percent of its students, the highest in school history.

 Dr. Rob Picou, Superintendent